mwithheld/moodle-block_integrityadvocate/README.md

 The Integrity Advocate plugins allow Moodle to show a proctoring interface to students, interact with the Integrity Advocate service, and show monitoring results to instructors.

-The [Integrity Advocate block plugin](https://moodle.org/plugins/block_integrityadvocate) can be added to Moodle activities and makes the Integrity Advocate proctoring interface show up for students, and gives instructors a way to view Integrity Advocate results.
+This plugin, [Integrity Advocate block plugin](https://moodle.org/plugins/block_integrityadvocate) can be added to Moodle activities and makes the Integrity Advocate proctoring interface show up for students, and gives instructors a way to view Integrity Advocate results.
 See also [What are Moodle blocks?](https://docs.moodle.org/en/Blocks)

-The [Integrity Advocate restrict access plugin](https://moodle.org/plugins/availability_integrityadvocate) can be added to a Moodle activities and prevents access to activities and resources depending on the Integrity Advocate results in another activity.
+The accompanying plugin, [Integrity Advocate restrict access plugin](https://moodle.org/plugins/availability_integrityadvocate) can be added to a Moodle activities and prevents access to activities and resources depending on the Integrity Advocate results in another activity.
 It requires the [Integrity Advocate block plugin](https://moodle.org/plugins/block_integrityadvocate).
 See also [What are activity restrictions?](https://docs.moodle.org/38/en/Using_restrict_access)

 Support
 -------